Judges

 C: He squandered his gifts and calling rather than delivering Israel.

-BI: When you live for yourself you’ll waste your life and run your calling.
+BI: When you live for yourself you’ll waste your life and ruin your calling.

 Epilogue (17-21)